RatinaTeam/miftahaldaar_api_doc/order_status/add_notes.md

 ```
 {
     "order_id": 1,
-    "note": "This is a note"
+    "notes": "This is a note"
 }
 ```
 Response =>